HenriqueCSJ/PTablePlot/README.md

 ## License

-*(Specify the license under which the project is released.
-For example, MIT License.)*
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

 ## Acknowledgments